The UK Communication Industries: the impact of a proposed UK Brexit from the EU

 Petros Violakis PhD entitled "The future of European defence industry in relation to the institutional developments of the common European security and defence policy".
 (2016)

-Adeeb Bader PhD entitled "The European Union foreign policy towards the Palestinian Islamic Resistance Movement (Hamas) from 1993 - 2010". (completed 2014)
+Adeeb Bader PhD entitled "The European Union foreign policy towards the Palestinian Islamic Resistance Movement (Hamas) from 1993 - 2010".
+(2014)

-Wael Abdelal PhD entitled "From the Mosque to Satellite Broadcsting: a historical perspective of Hamas' media strategy". (completed 2012) Currently Lecturer in Media and Politics, University College of Applied Science, Gaza.
+Wael Abdelal PhD entitled "From the Mosque to Satellite Broadcsting: a historical perspective of Hamas' media strategy".
+(2012)

-Alison is Director of the Centre for European Governance (CEG) which engages in the study of Europe and the European Union.
-The aim of CEG is to promote and coordinate international excellence in research across the University.
-CEG staff are integrated into wider national and international research networks.
-The Centre runs regular workshops and seminars, hosts visiting scholars and coordinates an MA programme and has close ties with the Centre for European Legal Studies based in the School of Law.
-Alison is convenor of the MA in European Politics.
+The Centre for European Studies (CES) engages in the study of Europe and the European Union.
+The aim of CES is to promote and coordinate international excellence in research across the University.
+CES staff are integrated into wider national and international research networks.
+The Centre runs regular workshops and seminars, hosts visiting scholars and has close ties with the Centre for European Legal Studies based in the School of Law.

 Originally from Chicago, Alison Harcourt gained a BA (Magna Cum Laude) in Politics and International Relations from Northern Illinois University, before completing an MA in International Political Economy at the University of Warwick (Department of Politics) and a PhD at the University of Manchester (Department of Government).
-Prior to Exeter, Alison held research posts at the University of Warwick, University of Manchester and University of Oxford.
-She twice received Jean Monnet Fellowships at the European University Institute and has been Visiting Fellow at the Max Planck Institute in Bonn, University of Bordeaux and LSE.
-At Exeter, Alison is Director of the Centre for European Governance and was formerly Director of the Information Society Network.
-She has acted as consultant for and participated in working groups of the Council of Europe, European Commission, and national governments and is a member of the CPBF.
-Alison is a also member of the ECPR, UACES, APSA, PSA, IAMCR, ECREA, ICA and SCHES (executive board member) and editorial board member of the Palgrave Global Media Policy and Business series and on the international board of the French journal InMedia.
-She was a member of REF panel 27 in 2014 and was conferred as Fellow of the Academic of Social Sciences in 2018.
-Alison was seconded to the Venice International University on Exeter's global partnership programme in 2021.
+At Exeter, Alison acted as Director of the Centre for European Governance between 2018 and 2021 and was Director of the Information Society Network prior to this time.
+She has been consultant to and participated in working groups of the Council of Europe, European Commission, and national governments and is a member of the CPBF.
+Alison was a member of REF panel 27 in 2014 and was conferred as Fellow of the Academic of Social Sciences in 2018.
+Alison was seconded to the Venice International University on Exeter's global partnership programme in 2021 and is currently Visiting Professor at the London School of Economics, Department of Media and Communications.
+Prior to Exeter, Alison held research posts at the University of Oxford, the University of Manchester and University of Warwick.
+She twice received Jean Monnet Fellowships at the European University Institute and has been Visiting Fellow at the Max Planck Institute in Bonn, University of Bordeaux and LSE CARR.